Year-End Checklist for Accountants

 Beware of Federal Reserve Closures

 Nothing ruins a holiday like a late paycheck.
 If your client’s normal processing day falls on a bank holiday, it could mean that their employees might not get paid on time.
 Reminding your clients to process payroll a day or two earlier could make the difference between smooth sailing for everyone and an angry phone call on Christmas morning.
 It’s also important to remind your clients that their final payroll of the year should be processed well in advance.
-The final day of the year to process payroll is December 27th.
-This date will also apply to any extra payrolls, such as bonuses or holiday pay.
+They will also want to plan for any extra payrolls, such as bonuses or holiday pay.

 Year-end can get hectic quickly, which is why having a variety of to-do lists and checklists can be helpful.
 With these tips, you can work with clients to ensure they are ready to kick off the new year.
 If you’re already a part of the SurePayroll Reseller Program, you already have access to checklists and other helpful guides that will walk you through year-end tasks using our product.
 Not part of our Reseller Program yet?
 Year-end is a great time to make a switch to our platform, so you can also start the year with your best foot forward.